 Collections:

-If you use credit cards, owe money on a personal loan, have financed or leased a car, or are paying on a home mortgage, you are a “debtor.”
-Debt collectors are individuals tasked with collecting money owed by consumer debtors.
-Many debt collectors work for a collection agency.
-Some collection agencies operate ethically and within the law, but others engage in illegal behavior in attempts to collect debts.
+If you owe money on credit cards, a personal loan, a financed or leased a car, or a home mortgage, you are a “debtor.”
+The company that you owe money to is the “creditor.”
+Debt collectors and collection agencies are the companies that try to collect the money owed by debtors.
+Some collection agencies may use deceptive or illegal practices to collect debts.

-Typically, a debt collection company will purchase debt from the original creditor for cents on the dollar.
-The goal of the collection company is to collect a larger amount of money from consumers than the amount it paid to the creditor for the right to collect the debt.
-The collection company must adhere to the Fair Debt Collection Practices Act in its collection efforts.
+Typically, a debt collector will purchase debt from the original creditor for pennies on the dollar and then attempt to collect a larger amount of money from the debtor.
+Although many debt collectors are pushy and pressure consumers to pay more money faster, debtors have rights.
+The collection company must adhere to the Fair Debt Collection Practices Act.

-The Fair Debt Collection Practices Act includes rules that debt collectors:
+In general, the Fair Debt Collection Practices Act provides that debt collectors:

 - May not contact you before 8:00 AM or after 9:00 PM.

-- Must restrict all communications to your attorney if you are represented by one.
+- Must only speak to you through your attorney if you are represented by one.

-- May not contact you at work if the collection agent has been notified that your employer prohibits the receipt of such communications.
+- May not contact you at work if the collection agent knows or should know that your employer prohibits such calls.

-- May not contact third party individuals, such as friends and family, more than a single time, and the contact is limited to requests for your contact information.
+- May not contact individuals, such as friends and family, more than a single time, and the contact is limited to requests for your contact information.

 - Must send a written “validation notice” telling you the amount you owe within five days after they first contact you.
 This notice must include the name of the creditor to whom you owe the money, and how to proceed if you don’t believe that you owe the money.